bacongobbler/codebuilder/README.md

 # Deis 3 Concept

 This project demonstrates a bare-bones approach to Deis Workflow.
 It takes the simplicity of `git push` that Workflow provides and deploys the application source code using Helm.
+After the app has been deployed, the rest is handled by kubernetes, including logging, scaling replicas, routing, etc. This gives the user to control the app after it has been deployed, but at the same time gives them the flexibility of `git push` with Heroku buildpacks or Dockerfiles.

 Underneath, this project is a combination of: